-Description Single storey semi-detached bungalow.
-Accommodation Ground floor: entrance vestibule, entrance hall, living room, bedroom 1, bedroom 2, bedroom 3, kitchen, family bathroom including w.c.
-Gross internal floor area (m2) 82 square metres approximately.
-Neighbourhood and location The property is located in Milngavie where immediate surrounding properties are of similar age, style and character.
-All usual residential amenities and transport links can be found within reasonable distance.
-Age Built around 87 years ago.
-Weather At the time of inspection the weather was dry and sunny.
-Chimney stacks The original chimney stacks have been reduced in height to below the roof covering.
+Description The subjects comprise a two storey mid-terraced house.
+Accommodation GROUND FLOOR: Entrance hallway, open plan living/dining room, kitchen.
+FIRST FLOOR: Landing, two bedrooms, bathroom including wc.
+ATTIC: Floored and lined storage space.
+Gross internal floor area (m2) 57 Neighbourhood and location The subjects are located in Bearsden, where immediately surrounding properties are of similar age, style and character.
+All usual residential amenities and transport links are available within a reasonable distance.
+Age 63 years approximately Weather It was overcast but dry at the time of inspection.
+Chimney stacks The mutual chimney stack is of rendered brick construction with lead flashings.
 Visually inspected with the aid of binoculars where required.
-Roofing including roof space The roof is of multi pitch design, timber framed and has been re-covered in concrete tiles.
-Roof valleys where visible are lead.
-Access to the roof space is through a hatch in the ceiling of the entrance hall.
-The area has been part floored and is insulated between and over ceiling joists to varying depths.
-Inspection was restricted to the access hatch only.
+Roofing including roof space The roof is pitched, timber framed and is overlaid in concrete tiles.
+There are two Velux window units at the rear roof pitch.
+The original roof space has been floored and lined for storage purposes, accessible via a fixed staircase off bedroom one.
+There are eaves access hatches at the front and rear, however, these were screwed shut at the time of inspection and no access was possible.
+These areas therefore remain unseen.
 Sloping roofs were visually inspected with the aid of binoculars where required.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If is not possible, then physical access to the roof space made taken by other means if the Surveyor deems it safe an reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry weather.
-All roofs should be ay nd ntify inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-Rainwater fittings Gutters and downpipes are predominantly plastic.
-Visually inspected with the aid of binoculars where requir ed.
-Main walls The main walls are believed to be of cavity brick construction finished externally in render and pointed faci brick.
-There are fresh air ventilators at base course level.
-Visually inspected with the aid of binoculars where require Foundations and concealed parts were not exposed or inspected.
-Windows, external doors and joinery Windows are replacement uPVC framed double-glazed windows.
-There is a timber framed single glazed porthole window in the living room.
-The front entrance doors are timber leading to a uPVC framed and double glazed inner door and the rear door is uPVC framed and double-glazed.
-There are mock Tudor timber facings externally.
-There are pvc eaves and fascias.
-Internal and external doors were opened and closed whee keys were available.
-Random windows were opened and closed where possib Doors and windows were not forced open. re External decorations External woodwork and the main walls have been painted J.
+All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
+Rainwater fittings The gutters and downpipes are formed in cast iron and uPVC.
+Visually inspected with the aid of binoculars where required.
+Main walls The main walls are of traditional cavity brick construction, finished externally in render.
+There are fresh-air ventilators at basecourse level.
+Visually inspected with the aid of binoculars where required.
+Foundations and concealed parts were not exposed or inspected.
+Windows, external doors and joinery The windows throughout are replacement uPVC framed double glazed units.
+There are two timber framed and double glazed Velux window units within the attic.
+The front and rear access doors are uPVC framed and double glazed.
+Externally, there are uPVC soffits and fascias.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+External decorations There are painted finishes to external woodwork and sections of the main walls.